serval-uni-lu/sherlock.replication/README.md

 ``mvn clean install -DskipTests``

-Some error about javadoc command might be shown but the overall build of the plugin eventual succeed.
+Some error about javadoc command might be shown but the overall build of the plugin eventually succeed.

 ## Structure

+## Run experiments
+The experiments subject consist of 5 projects from which we analyse between 3 and 14 commits.

+Each experiments (i.e. a commit of a project ) starts by checking out the parent commit (i.e. prior the patch).